A Passion for Portugal – Rock Art in the Foz Côa Valley:

 One has a collection of hats – which started when Ana was at college – on the wall.
 Another, a swing bed (reports on its effectiveness were mixed!).
 There’s a room with pretty fairy lights and a cottage like building housing a suite on two levels with a loft bed upstairs and a charming sitting area and breakfast table downstairs.
 Ana told us that they are extending, building another four rooms further up the hill together with a new swimming pool.
 Even so Casa da Cisterna will clearly remain intimate and personal, very much a home.

 And then set off to Foz Côa.
 A Unesco Heritage site Foz Côa is a prehistoric rock art site in a river valley, with engravings dating back to 22,000BC which are remarkable both for their age and because they are all outdoors rather than in caves.
-There are apparently around 5,000 animal figures carved in the rocks and visiting at night meant we could use lights to emphasis the engravings and see the shapes of the animals better.
+There are apparently around 5,000 animal figures carved in the rocks and visiting at night meant we could use lights to emphasise the engravings and see the shapes of the animals better.

 It was dark.
 No moon, the only light came from Ana’s torch.
-We almost squashed a few startled frogs along the way, clearly they were not expecting nocturnal visitors wearing walking boots.
+We almost squashed a few startled frogs along the way.
+Clearly, they were not expecting nocturnal visitors wearing walking boots.
 And it was peaceful.
 No sound but that of the river and a few crickets.

 Ana is a member of the park so able to open the barrier and take visitors on a guided tour.
 And her passion for the drawings was very clear.
 Using a long piece of grass, she pointed out the shapes of various animals overlapping in a maze of lines on the rock face – aurochs, horses, deer, ibex and a solitary fish.